dedis/student_17_collections/README.md

 Indeed, it is easy to see that the only way to prevent a malicious Alice from hiding the existence of an association is to force her to send to Bob **all** the associations in the *key / value* store!

 This is due to the fact that we did not introduce any structure in *how* elements are placed within the tree.
 Indeed, the associations in the tree above were placed in arbitrary order.

+#### Tree topology

+In the previous section we have shown how a trivial Merkle tree approach is not sufficient to efficiently hash a *key / value* store, and implied that some structure needs to be added to *where* the leaf containing each entry should be stored.
+Here we expand on that idea to get to a complete description of how Merkle trees are implemented in a `collection`.

+##### Unique path

+Let us go back to the example where Bob knows the root label `Hroot` of a Merkle tree-based *key / value* store that associates to each animal its number of legs, and asks Alice (who has the full tree) for an entry.

+In the previous section, we defined a well-formed *key / value* store as a set of associations stored on a Merkle tree, with the only condition of keys being non-repeating.
+When Bob asks for a proof, therefore, it is completely up to Alice to decide *where* to navigate.
+If Bob had, however, a way to *know* a priori where Alice should navigate in order to retrieve the key he is asking for, Alice could prove the non-existence of an association just by appropriately navigating where the association *should* be, and show that it isn't there.

+This can be easily achieved by noting that the bit expansion of an `n`-bit hash uniquely defines a path of length `n` on a binary tree.
+Simply put, we can say that a `0` bit means `go to the left child` and a `1` bit means `go to the right child`: as long as the depth of the tree is less than `n` (remember, e.g., `n = 256` in the SHA256 case), this can be used to uniquely map a key to a leaf!
+Instead of arbitrarily navigating left or right, we can force Alice to:

+ * Compute the hash of the key requested by Bob.
+ * Use its bit expansion to navigate from the root down until a leaf is encountered.
+ * Provide Bob with that leaf and its proof.
+Note that Bob can autonomously compute the hash of the key he requested, so he can check that Alice navigated honesly along the tree.

+Now, if the tree is organized so that every association must lie on a leaf along the path defined by the hash of its key, proving the non-existence of an association `A` reduces to navigating along its path until a leaf is found, and show that it doesn't store `A`!

+##### Rules of a `collection` tree

+We can now extend the definition of a well-formed, Merkle-tree based *key / value* store to account for path uniqueness.
+As we will see, we will also add rules to minimize the size of the tree, so as to keep its storage requirements as low as possible.
+Indeed, we will see how the following set of rules creates a bijection between sets of associations and well-formed trees.

+The rules are the following:

+ 1. As in the previous definition of well-formed *key / value* store, keys form a non-repeating set.
+ 2. There are three types of nodes:
+    * Internal nodes have exactly two children.
+The root is **always** an internal node.
+    * Leaves have no children and store an association.
+    * Placeholder leaves have no children and store no association.
+ 3. An association is always stored on a leaf along the path defined by the bit expansion of the hash of its key (as described in the previous section).
+ 4. An internal node that is not the root cannot have as children one leaf and one placeholder leaf.

+Here, Rule 1 prevents key collisions: the same key cannot appear more than once in the collection.

+Rule 2 defines the types of nodes that are allowed; in particular placeholder leaves proved to be a simpler alternative to defining trees with variable connectivity for internal nodes.

+Rule 3 stems from what we observed in the previous sections: forcing a association to lie on a path defined by the bit expansion of the hash of its key makes it impossible for a prover to deny associations on a well-formed tree.

+Finally, Rule 4 is there to keep the tree as compact as possible.
+Indeed, we can notice that Rule 3 does not define *one* position in the tree where an association should lie, but rather a set of positions along a *path*.
+Whenever a leaf `L` and a placeholder `P` are siblings under an internal node `N`, removing `P` and replacing `N` with `L` keeps the association in `L` on the path defined by its key (it just uses one bit less) and saves one placeholder leaf and one internal node, thus making the tree smaller.

+Applying Rule 4 means that each association lies along the path defined by its key, but also lies at the smallest depth possible.
+Since only one tree per set of associations satisfies this property, Rule 4 makes the mapping between sets of associations and trees a bijection.